 - This cake tastes artificial and the cake texture was a little drier – it needed the frosting for moisture.
 The frosting feels and tastes very slick.

 - Getting citrusy flavors from the cake itself but the strawberry tastes artificial which didn’t appeal to me but I liked the texture and flavor of the frosting which was light and refreshing.

 Paula Deen: a very moist and thick, tangy cake that you probably grew up thanks to cake mix and strawberry Jello!

 This classic Paula Deen recipe is a formula that many in the South seem to have grown up with–white cake mix, strawberry Jello and pureed frozen strawberries.
-This recipe calls for a 15-oz package of frozen strawberries in syrup, which I couldn’t find in, so I added 2 tablespoons of simple syrup to the puree.
+This recipe calls for a 15-oz package of frozen strawberries in syrup, which I couldn’t find, so I added 2 tablespoons of simple syrup to the puree.
 (I didn’t think this was necessary; I would just use plain pureed strawberries next time.)
 The frosting is a cream cheese buttercream enhanced with strawberry puree and extract.

 Unlike most boxed mixes that result in a very light and spongy final result, this cake was extremely moist with a thick, spongy crumb that was significantly heavier than the others.
 The flavor was extremely tangy and strawberry-forward–a rare case where the cake tasted more like strawberry than the frosting.
 And the frosting was of course a very sugary buttercream, one that felt particularly sweet, even for me.
 While this was one of my least favorite cake textures, this cake is extremely easy to throw together.
 With its powerful strawberry flavor for very little effort, I can see why this is a classic!
 Those who grew up with strawberry cake made from a mix will likely gravitate to this one for its nostalgic flavor; I found it a bit too moist and artificial-tasting (though I also couldn’t stop eating it).